-The methodological convergence process launched in 2019 in preparation for CNP Assurances' integration in the La Banque Postale Group was continued in 2020 and 2021.
+The methodological convergence process launched in 2019 in preparation for CNP Assurances' integration in the La Banque Postale Group was pursued in 2020 and 2021.

-Changes during the period concern the CNP Assurances Group's operational risk profile.
+Changes during the period concern CNP Assurances' operational risk profile.

 Methodological convergence with La Banque Postale (LBP) is ongoing as part of the European Central Bank's (ECB) roadmap.